Rambler American: Mexico

-The Rambler American was introduced to the Mexican market in 1958 through direct importation from the U.S. Looking to replace importation with local assembly, American Motors early in the year signed an agreement with Planta REO, an assembly plant based in Monterrey, Nuevo León, that produced a number of vehicles for different makes and had its own dealership network.
-The entire Rambler line was available, but production and sales volumes were low and the agreement was terminated in late 1959.
-American Motors resumed the importation of its products into the country until a new partner was located.
+The Rambler American was introduced to the Mexican market in 1958 through direct importation from the U.S. Looking to replace importation with local assembly, American Motors, early in the year, signed an agreement with Planta REO, an assembly plant based in Monterrey, Nuevo León, that produced several models for different makes and had its own dealership network.
+The entire Rambler line was available, but production and sales volumes were low, and the agreement was terminated in late 1959.
+American Motors resumed importing its products into the country until a new partner was found.
 Early in 1960, the company signed a new agreement with Willys Mexicana S.A. de C.V., and the first model produced was none other than the Rambler American, becoming the first American Motors product made and sold by the company that would become Vehículos Automotores Mexicanos S.A.
 (VAM) in 1963.

 The 1960 Rambler American produced under Willys Mexicana was available in two-door sedan, four-door sedan, and two-door station wagon body styles.
 They were powered by a 90 hp L-head 195.6 CID I6 with 8.0:1 compression ratio and single-barrel carburetor coupled to a three-speed manual transmission with column shift.
-It featured built-in flow-through ventilation, four-wheel drum brakes, regular suspension, regular cooling system, manual steering, pull-handle parking brake, bench seats, four-side armrests, vacuum wipers, cigarette lighter, front ashtray, hood ornament, glove box, driver's side remote mirror, and hubcaps over standard steel wheels.
+It featured built-in flow-through ventilation, four-wheel drum brakes, manual steering, pull-handle parking brake, bench seats, four armrests, vacuum wipers, cigarette lighter, front ashtray, hood ornament, glove box, driver's-side remote mirror, and hubcaps over standard steel wheels.
 Among the factory options were the one-barrel OHV version of the 195.6 engine and an automatic transmission.

 For 1961, the Rambler American for Mexico was available as the new second generation of the line, growing from three to four body styles with the introduction of the four-door station wagon.
 Wipers and washers changed to electric units, a Motorola AM radio with an antenna, and twin-circuit brakes became standard.